300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 Questions

-- The tallest constructing on the earth is positioned during which metropolis?
+- The tallest constructing on the planet is situated by which metropolis?

 - Which 12 months was the unique Toy Story movie launched within the US?